antonia-white/game-base/README.md

 7. Navigate to the Deploy tab.
 8. Select Github as the deployment method.
 9. Follow steps to link to the appropriate GitHub account.
 12. If you wish, enable Automatic Deploys for automatic deployment when you push updates to Github.
-Or alternativley, select the correct branch for deployment from the drop-down menu and click Deploy Branch for manual deployment.
+Or alternatively, select the correct branch for deployment from the drop-down menu and click Deploy Branch for manual deployment.

 Final steps:
 1. Create a Procfile in your repository containing `web: python run.py` so that Heroku will identify the app as a Python app.
 2. Create an untracked file called env.py in your repo and input the config vars you previously established in Heroku.
 3. Create a requirements.txt file
     - If you want to freeze your own packages into this file, run `pip3 freeze --local > requirements.txt` in the console.
-    - To instal only the packages that are already listed in the GameBase repo requirements (if making a local copy/clone) run `pip3 install -r requirements.txt` in the console.
+    - To install only the packages that are already listed in the GameBase repo requirements (if making a local copy/clone) run `pip3 install -r requirements.txt` in the console.

 ### Cloning